Coin Grading and Explanation - UK, US, CGS, PCGS NGC

 We completely acknowledge that the industry should have a standard approach to grading, this is a no brainer.
 We also recognise that the grading of coins helps to preserve high quality coins, as any coin graded is sold on as a graded specimen rather than in a bucket of other similar type coins.
 This is where things change as once coins enter this slabbed state, we find companies are charging above the odds.
 For example, we became privy to a 2018 gold Britannia for sale the other day roughly £1500 in a slab.
 The selling price of this coin is about £950!!
 Therefore, that is about £550 for a piece of acrylic plastic with some fancy words and "independent authentication".
 Unreal I hear you say but 100% true.
 Companies (particularly coin marketing companies) are pushing slabbed coins as a "luxury product" or something like that to get unexpecting customers to part with extra money and we see this type of marketing dishonest and misleading at best.
 You are simply not getting a higher quality product but are led to believe you are.

 Like we said we are advocates of graded coins, but we disagree with hefty mark-ups.
-If you can buy a slabbed coin for say £5 or £10 higher than do it as this is the value we assign to a slab but anything more is scandalous!
+If you can buy a slabbed coin for say £5 or £10 higher then do it as this is the value we assign to a slab, but anything more is scandalous!
 Customers who wish to sell slabbed coins back to us are sometimes disappointed as we would pay the same amount for unslabbed coins.
 We often remove the coins from the slab as they are tedious, add no value and make storing of large volumes difficult.
 Why not buy a capsule for 50p and achieve the same level of protection for your coins?
 We have coins valued upwards on £10,000 in a capsule which provides adequate protection, why you would want a newly minted Britannia slabbed rather than a capsule is rather perplexing unless you have more money than sense!

 We say that in jest as on a serious note we are here trying our best to educate our readers.
 We want you to get the best possible deal either from us (or elsewhere) without getting ripped off.
 There is a growing body of consumer style marketing and hype in numismatics and where we find it we try to share it on our website.
 So finally, grading coins and protecting them in plastic is a good thing just avoid buying from anyone who tries to sell you an overpriced coin because of its presentation case!